 The pandemic is a global event that will most likely define our generation and change our lives forever.
 But at least for the first time in mankind we’re experiencing something together as a collective.
 And how we treat each other during this crisis will define how we overcome it.
 But how you treat yourself will also define how you overcome it.
 Allow yourself to feel down if you need to but also allow yourself to feel good as well.
 Emotions are transient and like the Corona, they shall pass too.

 Some may have lost their jobs and be struggling financially.
 There are plenty of resources available to you where you don’t have to suffer alone.
-Contact your bill companies and explain the situation who will more than likely understand and even defer those late charges.
+Contact your utilities, mortgage lenders, banks, credit card companies, landlords and other vendors and explain the situation.
+Many may be more able to understand and even defer late charges.
 And if you’re struggling more personally with cravings or thoughts of relapsing there are tons of addiction services available to you that can make these struggling times a bit more comfortable to handle.